ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/designing-a-robot/constructing-chassis.md

 **Cons of laser cutting:** Must pay for material, must be trained at TIW

 ## Additive Manufacturing (AM)
 AM, such as 3D printing, adds layers of materials to create an object.
-The CraftBots in the Makerspace use PLA or PETG (plastic) filaments.
+The CraftBots in the TIW Makerspace use PLA or PETG (plastic) filaments.

 **Pros of 3D printing:** Free, best for small 3D parts, no certification required